Akamemz/MAR-RAPTOR-hybrid-model/full_report/Readme.md

     - **F-1 Score Evaluation:** Measuring the F-1 score of retrieval at different values of k to evaluate precision and recall in the retrieval process.

 - **Action Items:**
-    * [ ] Score RAG to assess its overall performance.
-    * [ ] Try different models for embedding and compare their results.
+    * [&check;] Try different models for embedding and compare their results.
     * [&check;] Experiment with different chunking methods to optimize the chunk size and method.
     * [&check;] Build a complete pipeline for the RAG system, ensuring all components are tested and functioning.
-    * [ ] Test and record the F-1 score of retrieval at different values of k (e.g., k=5, 10, 20) to assess retrieval quality.
+    * [&check;] Test and record the retrieval at different values of k (e.g., k=5, 10, 20) to assess retrieval quality.

 ---